denizOgut/Software-Notes/DSA/Data Structure/Linked List/Singly Linked List.md

 ## Head Node

-The first node of a linked list is also called the **head** node.a node in the linked list can only be accessed using its memory reference.
+The first node of a linked list is also called the **head** node. a node in the linked list can only be accessed using its memory reference.
 This reference, however, is stored in the node before it in the logical representation, and **==this is true for every node except the first node, as it does not have any previous node.
 This is why, to access a linked list, we should always have the reference to the head node stored somewhere.==**

 ![[Pasted image 20250926112345.png]]